 How to Make an Internal Cut with a Jig Saw

-Be sure to drill a whole larger than your jigsaw blade.
-Then, I insert the blade into the whole and start cutting to the edges of the shape I am cutting out.
+Be sure to drill a hole larger than your jigsaw blade.
+Then, I insert the blade into the hole and start cutting to the edges of the shape I am cutting out.
 Easy Peasy!

 You can also do something called a plunge cut but the above method is a better bet for beginners.

 How to Use a Jigsaw to Cut a Circle